Outplanting coral

 Anwar Godet

-What’s included: lodging, meals*, 12 Dives (Refresh, Exploration, and Restoration), all dive equipment including tanks, weights and weight belts, all additional land and snorkel excursions, Reef Rescue Diver Manual, PADI Reef Rescue Diver Certification and Reef Rescue Network T-Shirt.
+What’s included: lodging, meals*, roundtrip flight from Nassau to Andros, transportation from Andros airport to the Forfar, 12 Dives (Refresh, Exploration, and Restoration), all dive equipment including tanks, weights and weight belts, all additional land and snorkel excursions, Reef Rescue Diver Manual, PADI Reef Rescue Diver Certification and Reef Rescue Network T-Shirt.

 *We can accommodate some dietary restrictions such as dairy-free, gluten-free, vegetarian, vegan, etc.

-What’s not included: Flight to Andros, Bahamas, airport transfers, incidentals, packing list items*, health insurance (required), travel insurance (strongly recommended, not required), and a couple dinner’s out to local establishments.
+What’s not included: Flight to Nassau, Bahamas, incidentals, packing list items*, health insurance (required), travel insurance (strongly recommended, not required), and a couple dinner’s out to local establishments.

 *A packing list will be provided so you will know what personal gear you'll need to bring.